keenanweaver/Nero-umu/README.md

  - Add integration with SteamGridDB for downloading capsule art for potential favorites menu
  - Integrate umu's extensive protonfixes support (perhaps using OWC's fixes database?)
    - This might necessitate adding a distinction between "normal" prefixes, and one-title prefixes as protonfixes are geared towards the one-prefix-per-game thing.

+## Things I likely WON'T do:
+ - Set custom DXVK/VKD3D versions
+   - If you really need this, make another Proton runner with these custom versions injected.
+Proton-GE already provides this for the most part.
+ - Integrate with non-Steam stores
+   - Other game launchers can be installed in their own prefix without too much difficulty, but specific support for this is unlikely as it doesn't fit with Nero's Prefix-first design
+ - Use Wine instead of Proton
+   - If you need Wine, Bottles would be a better fit.

 ## Special Thanks
  - Team OpenFIRE, for their optimism and support over the past year, and providing me the opportunity that allowed Nero to exist in the first place.